Kiss of the Spider Woman (novel): The Fifth Film

 Based on the film I Walked with a Zombie (1943), the fifth story concerns a rich man who marries a woman and brings her to his island home.
 There his new bride discovers a witch doctor who has the ability to turn people into zombies.
 It is eventually revealed that the man's first wife was seduced by the witch doctor and turned into a zombie.
 Reunited with his first wife, the man proclaims his love for his first wife, but is ultimately killed by the witch doctor.

 The Sixth Film

 The sixth film Molina recounts is a love story in which a newspaper man falls in love with the wife of a Mafia boss.
 Lovestruck, he stops his newspaper from running a potentially damaging story about the woman.
 They run away together but are unable to support themselves.
 When the man falls ill, his lover prostitutes herself so they can survive.
-Valentín is forced to finish the story despite Molina recounting it.
-In the end, the man dies and the woman ends up sailing away.
+In the end, the man dies and the woman ends up walking away along a beach.